 At the Magical Menagerie store, we had such a fright because when you stand outside the window the snake (like the boa constrictor at the zoo in Harry Potter and the Sorcerer’s Stone) will speak to you in in Parseltongue.
 Within the store look up at the ceiling to see some strange creatures.

 You can have a conversation with the interactive animatronic goblin at the Gringotts Money Exchange which was so much fun.
 Try asking it questions such as “about the dragon”, “are you a house elf” or “do you know Harry Potter”.
-You can also exchange your money into bank notes that can be used in the shops and restaurants at Universal .
+You can also exchange your muggle money (US Dollars) into Harry Potter bank notes that can be used in the shops and restaurants at Universal .

 The giant dragon that perches on top of the bank breathes actual fire at random times during the day – just listen for the grumble.
 You can feel the heat generated on the streets of Diagon Alley below.